ColdBeer72/Klicky-FBG6/README.md

 Based on the [Condor Head for FBG6](https://github.com/Chiffa-C3/FBG6-Condor-C3) by [Chiffa](https://github.com/Chiffa-C3) which is based on the well-knopwn [Klicky-Probe by Jlas1](https://github.com/jlas1/Klicky-Probe).
 It gives Flying Bear Ghost 6 standard (stock) printer head klicky-probe support.

+I took the back plate from the excellent job from [Ryoko](https://www.thingiverse.com/thing:5744744) (originally for 3d-touch) and modified it deeply to achieve the results needed.

 ![Final Result](/pics/FinalResult.jpg)

 This design includes four parts: